-With the desktop application, you can also manage your key by tinkering with the PIN and sign-in data.
-You can also view the device type, firmware version, and device serial number.
+The desktop application can also manage your key by tinkering with the PIN and sign-in data.
+You can also view the device type, firmware version, and serial number.

 If you want, you can connect an external card reader to interact with your YubiKey.

-The Yubico Authenticator application for both my Mac and Android worked perfectly.
+The Yubico Authenticator application for my Mac, Android, and Windows worked perfectly.